mia-platform/documentation/docs/marketplace/add_to_marketplace/add_item_by_type/add_custom_resource.md

 Here we explain how you can add your own Infrastructure Resources to the Marketplace.

-Custom Resources are basically defined by two fields:
+Infrastructure Resources are basically defined by two fields:

-- the `apiVersion` field, which should be set to `custom-generator.console.mia-platform.eu/v1` for generic template-based Custom Resources, or to the version of the Kubernetes API used by the resource in case of Kubernetes-specific Custom Resources
+- the `apiVersion` field, which should be set to `custom-generator.console.mia-platform.eu/v1` for generic template-based Infrastructure Resources, or to the version of the Kubernetes API used by the resource in case of Kubernetes-specific Custom Resources
 - the `kind` field, which is the specific resource type of the resource

-A Custom Resource can be created from scratch or from an existing Marketplace item and added to your Project.
-Custom Resources on the Marketplace follow the base Marketplace item schema defined in the ["Create your Company Marketplace" page](/marketplace/add_to_marketplace/create_your_company_marketplace.md#how-to-configure-a-new-item), with the _type_ field set to `custom-resource`.
+An Infrastructure Resource can be created from scratch or from an existing Marketplace item and added to your Project.
+Infrastructure Resources on the Marketplace follow the base Marketplace item schema defined in the ["Create your Company Marketplace" page](/marketplace/add_to_marketplace/create_your_company_marketplace.md#how-to-configure-a-new-item), with the _type_ field set to `custom-resource`.

-Custom resource items in the Marketplace also support _versioning_, allowing you to update a resource without overwriting its previous versions.
+Infrastructure resource items in the Marketplace also support _versioning_, allowing you to update a resource without overwriting its previous versions.

-## Custom Resource definition
+## Infrastructure Resource definition

 The following JSON Schema can be used to create a Marketplace item with _type_ `custom-resource`.